iterative/dvc.org/content/docs/command-reference/get.md

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from the remote.
 The default value is `4 * cpu_count()`.
 For SSH remotes, the default is `4`.
-Note that the default value can be set using the `jobs` config option with `dvc remote modify`.
 Using more jobs may speed up the operation.
+Note that the default value can be set in the source repo using the `jobs` config option of `dvc remote modify`.

 - `--show-url` - instead of downloading the file or directory, just print the storage location (URL) of the target data.
 If `path` is a Git-tracked file,